Themekraft/wc4bp/readme.txt

 9. Admin menu options

 == Changelog ==

+= 3.6.0 - 04 May 2026 =
+* Updated Freemius SDK to 2.13.1.
+* Reworked the Go Pro page to use the parameterized shared pricing-page submodule with three site-license tiers.
+* Aligned the pricing-page submodule path under includes/admin/.

 = 3.5.0 - 4 Jun 2025 =
  * Update pricing page for bundle pricing